What is OCR?

 Conclusion

-If you are struggling with processing high-volume PDF documents or other formats that involve a lot of manual keying of data into your back office systems, then DocAcquire is the right solution for you.
+Optical Character Recognition (OCR) is an invaluable technology that has transformed how we handle physical documents in a digital world.
+If you are struggling with processing high-volume PDF documents or other formats that involve a lot of manual keying of data into your back-office systems, then DocAcquire is the right solution for you.
 Manually entering data can be tiresome and can result in error generation no matter how careful you are with your data entry.
 DocAcquire provides tailored solutions for almost every use case that can help you in digitizing invoices, contracts, forms, etc.

 If you want to get insight from your historical documents, DocAcquire is the solution for you to convert unstructured data sitting in documents to a structured format so that you can extract valuable insight from them.